 UFO: TARGET EARTH

 UFO: Target Earth was one of the first films to dramatically deal with UFO phenomena.
-While flying saucers had appeared in the occasional 1950s film such as The Day the Earth Stood Still (1951), Earth Vs the Flying Saucers (1956), Invasion of the Saucer Men (1957), The Mysterians (1957) and Plan 9 from Outer Space (1959), the only non-alien invader effort to deal with UFOs was the documentary Unidentified Flying Objects: The True Story of Flying Saucers (1956).
+While flying saucers had appeared in the occasional 1950s film such as The Day the Earth Stood Still (1951), Earth Vs the Flying Saucers (1956), Invasion of the Saucer Men (1957), The Mysterians (1957) and Plan 9 from Outer Space (1959), the only non-alien invader effort to deal with UFOs was the documentary Unidentified Flying Objects: The True Story of Flying Saucers (1956), as well as The Flying Saucer (1950) where the saucer was revealed to be a terrestrial flying machine caught up in the midst of a Communist plot.
 In the 1960s, interest in UFOs of the alien invader variety had gravitated to tv series such as The Invaders (1967-8) and UFO (1970-3).
 The sudden renewed interest in UFOs in the real world suddenly brought a host of documentaries on the subject all at once UFOs: Past, Present and Future (1974), Mysteries from Beyond Earth (1975), The Outer Space Connection (1975) and Overlords of the UFO (1976), as well as the popular tv movie The UFO Incident (1975) dramatising the first claimed alien abduction experience all leading up to the mass appeal enjoyed by Steven Spielbergs Close Encounters of the Third Kind (1977).

 Among these, UFO: Target Earth was the first film to treat UFO phenomena in a serious, fictional non-alien invader context.
 Certainly, there is much about its treatment that raises an eyebrow watching it after forty years.
 Nick Plakias manages to accidentally overhear a military conversation about the phenomenon and then goes to talk to the General Brooks Clift who insists that such unmonitored conversations wouldnt happen and then proceeds to do nothing whereas any modern post The X Files (1993-2002) UFO film would immediately have sinister government agents following Plakias and breaking into his house to remove all evidence etc etc. The phenomena are centred around a dam and power plant project where you keep expecting there to be the unveiling of some type of top secret government project but this never happens.